grafana/loki/docs/sources/clients/promtail/logrotation.md

 One of the critical components here is the log rotater.
 Let's understand how it impacts other components like the appender and tailer.

-In general, a log can be rotated in two ways.
+In general, when a log is rotated, it can be done in two ways.

 Given a log file `error.log`